Wexford: Places of interest

 Curracloe Beach, approximately 10 km north of Wexford town, was the location in 1997 for the opening scenes of Saving Private Ryan.
+A nature reserve and walking trail, at Raven Point Wood, is near Curracloe Beach.

 The Irish National Heritage Park at Ferrycarrig includes various exhibits spanning 9000 years of Irish history, allowing the visitor to wander around re-creations of historic Irish dwellings including crannogs, Viking houses and Norman forts.
 The grounds also feature the archaeological site of Newtown, considered the first Norman fortification in Ireland.

 The Wexford Wildfowl Reserve is a Ramsar site based on mudflats, (known locally as slobland), just outside Wexford.
 It is a migratory stop-off point for thousands of ducks, geese, swans and waders.
 Up to 12,000 (50% of the world's population) of Greenland white-fronted geese spend the winter on the Wexford slobs.
 There is a visitor centre with exhibitions and an audio-visual show.

 Transport

-Wexford O'Hanrahan railway station opened on 17 August 1874.
+Wexford O'Hanrahan railway station opened on 17 August 1872.
 On 10 April 1966, the station was named after Michael O'Hanrahan, one of the executed leaders of the 1916 Easter Rising.
 The railway line from Dublin to Rosslare Harbour runs along the quayside on the northeastern edge of the town.
 In 2010 the Rosslare Strand-Waterford rail services were suspended, due to budget cuts at Irish Rail.

 Wexford is also served by local and national bus networks, primarily Bus Éireann, Wexford Bus and Ardcavan Bus.
 There are direct bus routes to Dublin, Carlow and Waterford.
 There are also many local taxi and hackney providers.
 Wexford Bus also operates a shuttle bus service which has stops at the town's main facilities.